 Santa’s Rock N Lights Drive Thru Light Show

 Located at the Lake County Fair Grounds in Grayslake, IL you will find Santa’s Rock N Lights.
 Drive through this amazing Holiday light display which is almost a mile long.
 While driving through you will find nearly 1,000 programable elements and over 100,000 programable lights dancing to music.
 Watch the display all through the warmth of your car and hear the holiday music on your radio.
 It’s a great outing on a cold winter night.
 Pricing is per car for up to 6 people.
 Find more about pricing here.

 Event is only open on weekends from November 22nd – December 24th

 Lights on Magnolia

-No charge to view this light show but they do ask for a donation of non-perishable food which will go to a local food pantry.
-You will see a box outside to leave your donation.
-Free entertainment for the family plus you can feel good about helping a local food pantry.
+There is no charge to view this light show but they do ask for a donation of non-perishable food which will go to a local food pantry.
+There are boxes set up to leave your donation.
+It’s free entertainment for the family plus you can feel good about helping a local food pantry.

 As this is in a residential neighborhood please make sure to not block anyone’s driveway.
 Here is a link to their website Lights on Magnolia